JamieBort/Learning-Directory/API/TrelloAPICalls/README.md

 # README Trello API Calls

-## Steps to run this.
+## Steps to run this App

-Install the required npm packages.
+1. Install the required npm packages.
 To date they're `dotenv` and `node-fetch`.
 To this end, run `npm i dotenv` in the root directory of this project.
 And run `npm i node-fetch` in the root directory of this project.

-The `.env` file needs to be in the directory where `require('dotenv').config({ path: './../../.env' });` is expecting it to be.
+2. The `.env` file needs to be in the directory where `require('dotenv').config({ path: './../../.env' });` is expecting it to be.

-When these above conditions are met, run `nodemon main.js` in the root directory of this project.
+3. When these above conditions are met, run `nodemon main.js` in the root directory of this project.

 ## Status